 - Solution: Build and improve the lead funnel and lead lifecycle systems.

-- Marketing Ops/Tech Considerations: this requires a serious plan with the CRM and MAP teams working closely to ensure the right data collection and the right workflows are setup to achieve the desired Reporting.
-Jeff Coveney and I talk more about this process.
+- Marketing Ops/Tech Considerations: this requires a serious plan with the CRM and MAP teams working closely to ensure the right data collection and the right workflows are set up to achieve the desired Reporting.

 - ROI Potential: you will be able to confidently discuss the impact of programs on moving leads through the funnel.
 Reduce funnel conversion times to reach revenue faster.